Night of Dark Shadows: Production

 After the success of House of Dark Shadows (the 1970 feature film version of Dan Curtis's gothic soap opera Dark Shadows), MGM was ready to back a follow-up film in 1971.
 Curtis originally wanted to do a direct sequel and revive the vampire Barnabas Collins.
 Actor Jonathan Frid, however, refused to play the role again for fear of being typecast.
-Realizing it would be a mistake to recast the popular character, Curtis worked with writer Sam Hall to concoct an all-new storyline.
+Rather than recast the role, Curtis worked with writer Sam Hall to concoct an all-new storyline.

-On March 29, 1971, filming began on Curse of Dark Shadows, later retitled Night of Dark Shadows for its release.
+On March 29, 1971, filming began on Curse of Dark Shadows, later retitled Night of Dark Shadows.
 Without the headaches of producing the television series concurrently, the production crew was able to achieve a far more polished product than that of the previous year.
 In order to give the production some authenticity, spiritualist Hans Holzer was employed as an advisor to the production, though his actual contribution to the finished product proved minimal.

-The story was very loosely based on the "parallel-time" sequence of the TV series and centered on the show's other popular male lead, Quentin Collins, played by David Selby.
+The story centered on the show's other popular male lead, Quentin Collins, played by David Selby.
 Night of Dark Shadows was shot in six weeks on a budget of $900,000 and released in 1971, after the show had left the air.
-It was not unsuccessful but was less successful than its predecessor.

-Hall's script, developed in conjunction with Curtis, was a wistful tale of gothic romance and supernatural reincarnation, bolstered by credible performances from David Selby, Kate Jackson, and Grayson Hall.
-When filming completed without major problems, Curtis set about editing the final film, which proved far denser and more complex than House of Dark Shadows.One reason often cited for the film's lack of performance is that MGM forced Curtis to cut over 35 minutes from his finished film, and gave him only 24 hours to do the job.
-Thus, the film went from approximately 129 minutes to about 94 minutes, which, according to some, caused the film to lose its coherence.
+When filming completed without major problems, Curtis set about editing the film, which proved far denser and more complex than House of Dark Shadows.
+One reason often cited for the film's lack of performance is that MGM forced Curtis to cut over 35 minutes from his finished film, and gave him only 24 hours to do the job.
+Thus, the film went from approximately 129 minutes to about 94 minutes.
+Selby commented that the shorter version "didn't fulfill Dan [Curtis]'s vision", though he still felt it was an overall good movie.